dlennardshipt/ISLR/README.md

 # Background
 This will be where I take notes for the `Introduction to Statistical Learning` book.
-I will mainly be using this as a place to put my code for the practice problems, however I hope to also take some legimiate notes that I can use in the future for access,.
+I will mainly be using this as a place to put my code for the practice problems, however I hope to also take some legimiate notes that I can use in the future for access.

 I also hope to evetually delve into `Elements of Statistical Learning`, however I need a bit of a review of linear algebra for that one to be solid.